 A famous artist once said that good cooking—like good painting—was tasted, not explained.
 In that spirit, the explosive success of Toronto Chef Matt Basile needs to be tasted to be believed.
-He’s the creator of Fidel Gastro’s, Toronto’s legendary first street food experience company, the founder of Lisa Marie—one of those restaurants where you’ll battle even the closest loved one for the last bite—and the star of Netflix’s Rebel Without a Kitchen… maybe you’ve heard of it?
+He’s the creator of Fidel Gastro’s, Toronto’s legendary first street food experience company and the star of Netflix’s Rebel Without a Kitchen… maybe you’ve heard of it?
 Yet you’ll find no famous cooking school on Chef Matt Basile’s resume.
 Matt learned the culinary arts from some unlikely academies: the butcher shops he worked in growing up, his mom and grandparents, and his dad’s rule-breaking cooking style.

 “I remember that my dad was adamant about how he cooked his eggs,” Matt recalls.